 MagicTouch SCB receives IDE approval for In-Stent Restenosis indication

 TAMPA, Fla., Sept.
-17, 2022 /PRNewswire/ -- The US FDA has granted an Investigational Exemption (IDE) approval Device for MagicTouch Sirolimus Coated Balloon (SCB) indicated for In-Stent Restenosis (ISR).
+17, 2022 /CNW/ -- The US FDA has granted an Investigational Exemption (IDE) approval Device for MagicTouch Sirolimus Coated Balloon (SCB) indicated for In-Stent Restenosis (ISR).

 US FDA's IDE approval allows the MagicTouch SCB to be used in a pivotal clinical study to support safety and effectiveness of this combination product.
 The data generated from this IDE clinical study will support a pre-market approval (PMA) application in the USA.